-STRE.ME helps hospitals rapidly deploy individualized implicit bias training on a software platform.
+STRE.ME helps organizations rapidly deploy individualized implicit bias training on a software platform.
 Users take assigned implicit association tests (IAT) to learn what biases they have, watch specific video segments based on their results, and set and track goals to work with their biases.
 Then, users, cohorts, and organizations are nurtured to increase accountability towards making better decisions.

 STRE.ME is the culmination of research and real-world experience from its leaders, each of which has unique a skill set.
 When combined, the leadership team complements STRE.ME's solution to evolve equity and accountability by enabling people to make better decisions and improve results.

 Jack Patton, Chief Executive Officer, launched STRE.ME to simplify the growth process for being accountable and for prioritizing and acting on what matters most.
-He has led growth efforts and behavior change while leveraging and building technology.
+He has led growth efforts and behavior change while leveraging and building technology in multiple organizations.
 His previous leadership roles have transformed companies and teams through behavioral sciences research and applications, supported business executives, solved growth challenges as a leader, and led strategy, marketing, and tech initiatives.
 Jack is a graduate of Indiana University, Northwestern University, and the New School University.

 As STRE.ME's Chief Equity Officer, Anne Marie Labenberg is a registered nurse, serial entrepreneur with multiple successful exits, and trained over 15k individuals in implicit bias training, specifically in health, across the U.S. She is well versed in change management theory and application, advocates for under-served populations, and tackles health challenges as a practitioner.
 Anne Marie earned degrees from Indiana Wesleyan University, Western Governors University, Penn State University, and the University of Saint Francis.